Kavya-Chhabra/ASSIGNEMENT_2/README.md

 # DATA 221 Assignment 2

 This repository contains my solutions for Assignment 2 in DATA 221.

-Each question is written in its own Python file (question 1.py to question 10.py).
-The assignment focuses on text processing, working with CSV datasets, and basic web scraping using BeautifulSoup.

 ---

 ## Question Breakdown